eXcomm/3dfi-api-php/README.md

-# nviso-3dfi-api-php

-A module for using the nViso 3D Facial Imaging (3DFI) API with PHP.
+# nViso 3D Facial Imaging PHP SDK (v1.0.0)

+The [nViso Developer Platform](https://developer.nviso.net) is a set of APIs that make your application more engaging through capturing real-time emotional feedback and enabling next generation real-time interactivity.

+This repository contains the open source PHP SDK that allows you to access [nViso Developer Platform](https://developer.nviso.net) from your PHP app.
+Except as otherwise noted, the nViso 3D Facial Imaging PHP SDK is licensed under the MIT Licence (http://opensource.org/licenses/MIT).

 ## Installation & Dependencies

-Using the nViso 3D Facial Imaging PHP client library is as simple as dropping the unzipped contents of the downloaded library into your project.
+Using the nViso 3D Facial Imaging PHP SDK is as simple as dropping the unzipped contents of the downloaded library into your project.
 The client libary makes use of the Mashape library and it depends on libcurl to make HTTP requests.
 Many installations of PHP have cURL installed by default.
 The following code snippet will determine if libcurl is installed on your server:

 ```php
 <?php